 In this chapter I will describe two existing crank-based walking linkages and assess their energy efficiency and the quality of their loci both quantitatively and qualitatively.
 I will begin with the Hrones-Nelson four bar linkage and continue on to the more complex Theo Jansen mechanism.
 I have chosen to compare these two linkages because they are both comprised solely of rigid triangular bodies attached to four-bar linkages.
 As demonstrated in Figure 3.1.1 when two hinges of a three-bar linkage are fixed, then the third hinge must also be fixed.
-In other words, a triangle with sides of fixed lengths must also have angles of fixed lengths.
-However, when two hinges of a four bar linkage are fixed, the other two hinges are free two move in one dimension.
+In other words, a triangle with sides of a four bar linkage are fixed, the other two hinges are free two move in one dimension.